rilldata/rill/docs/docs/tutorials/rill_advanced_features/canvas_dashboards/1-getting-started.md

 ![img](/img/tutorials/301/add-custom-dashboard.png)

-Once you select either of these, a dedicated folder `components` and `canvasdashboards` will be created.
+Once you select either of these, a dedicated folder `components` and `canvas-dashboards` will be created.

 import DocsRating from '@site/src/components/DocsRating';